Clean Beauty Brand Founders on the Industry Today (& their next steps)

 That said, the expectation of sustainability from the consumers now is also an advantage.
 So being niche also came with its negative aspects back in the day – less retailers wanted to take a chance on green brands because green was too niche.
 So you have to see the popularity for sustainability as an advantage too.
 Yes, maybe it’s harder to compete with the established brands, but more retailers are open to and are looking for eco brands now, so this competition works in the favor of smaller, eco brands as well.

-Related post you might like: Luminance Skincare Review
+Related post you might like: Glow Recipe Watermelon Glow Sunscreen Review

 Many small indie brands are closing not only because of the fierce competition, but also because the retail terrain drastically changed after covid.
 Our business model had to change completely due to the world shuttering.
 We had to pivot multiple times, and are still struggling to fully reinvent ourselves and keep it all going.
 But we are resilient and don’t give up so easily.
 This past year, we have finally found our footing again and are on the right path towards growth and profitability.